Migrate from SAP BO to Power BI, Automatically, Fixed price!

 A migration of the "semantic layer" only.

-The semantic layer is an abstraction layer which makes it possible to connect to technical considerations of a database of "business" terms, to allow teams to build dashboards in complete autonomy.
+The semantic layer is an abstraction layer that allows technical considerations to be linked to a database of "business" terms, to enable teams to build dashboards independently.

 BO is a proven and robust technology which - with its (very) long experience of its semantic layer - has been able to organize information in companies.